Puerto El Morro, Ecuador: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types A and B. Check that you choose the right kind.
-Many adapters currently sold are just plugs and expect your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types A and B. Make sure to pick the necessary type.
+Most adapters currently available are just plug changers and expect your electronics to convert the voltage themselves.
 If yours can't do that they could burn up.
-This one should work in most locations.
+This one should be appropriate for most countries.

 Airplane phone mount